Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 Most ISPs offer cable television, Internet access and phone services over the same CATV lines.

-## T-Carrier

-T-Carrier system are used by ISPs to provide Internet to homes and companies.
-It is old and getting replaced by faster technologies like fiber optics, but still used in some countries.

-The most popular T-carrier line types are :
-- **T1** : 1.544Mbs debit and 24 channels
-- **T3** : combination of 28 T1 lines, 44Mbs and 24x28 channels

 ### Useful CLI Tools

 - **PowerShell** : task automation and configuration management tool for Windows, with a shell and its scripting language

-- **ping / hping** : check if a machine is up and responding to ICMP requests (hping offers more control over the packet crafting and target port)
+- **ping** : check if a machine is up and responding to ICMP requests

+- **hping** : enhanced version of ping offering more control over the packet crafting and target port

+- **traceroute / pathping** : check the path in the network to a given device (tracert on Windows)

 - **ipconfig** : check network configuration of the connected network devices (IP address, MAC address, default gateway...)

 - **arp** : view and edit the ARP table (IP/MAC mapping)

 - **nslookup / dig** : query DNS records (get domain name IP, reverse DNS, MX server...)

-- **traceroute / pathping** : check the path in the network to a given device (tracert on Windows)

 - **route** : edit the route table on a host or server (by default, all traffic goes to the default gateway)